mqlight/nodejs-mqlight/doc/11_API-state-machine.md

 ![Diagram of a state machine](state-machine.gif)

-Each of the states shown in the state machine diagram corresponds to the values stored `mqlight.Client.state` property, with the exception of `retrying1` and `retrying2` which are collapsed into a single `retrying` value.
+Each of the states shown in the state machine diagram corresponds to the values stored i the `mqlight.Client.state` property, with the exception of `retrying1` and `retrying2` which are collapsed into a single `retrying` value.
 While in the `retrying` state the client will wait for up approximately 60 seconds (based on an exponential backoff algorithm) before attempting to transition into a new state.